yassy0413/UnityAssetDependencyViewer/README.md

 ![](Editor/StoreDocument/ProjectView.png)

-Modifier key
+key
 ---

-Key down on uses/used asset item with control key, you can select asset in direct.
+Double click on uses/used asset item, you can select asset in direct.

 UPM